Lotfullah21/HTML-CSS/CSS/05-box-model/README.md

-#### Box
+### Box Model

 Boxes helps web browsers on how to display the elements on the screen.
 Each single element is enclosed inside a box.
-For instance if we consider <p>Hello</p> as our element, then there is a box around this element which specifies its heights, widths, its distance from other element and so on.
+For instance if we consider `<p>Hello</p>` as our element, then there is a box around this element which specifies its heights, widths, its distance from other element and so on.

 CSS roles are applied to the box of the element.